apinf/meteor-api-umbrella/README.md

 ```

-`ApiUmbrellaWeb` has the following structure:
+The `apiUmbrellaWeb` object has the following structure:

 * adminApi
   * v1